London wine tasting tours, courses and classes

 This vineyard and winemakers is a little trip out of town (it's in Dorking, Surrey) but it's easily reached from London and well worth the trek.
 There's a range of wine tasting, tours and classes on offer, all showcasing the estate's many drops.
 Plus some offer a train ride through the vineyards, which sounds like a very nice way to spend an afternoon.

 Michael Schuster is a real wine educator, with over 25 years of experience.
-He teaches courses (six sessions each) for both beginners and advanced wine buffs, based at the offices of fine wine merchants Bordeaux Index, with plenty of wines to be tasted at each session.
+He teaches courses (six sessions each) for both beginners and advanced wine buffs, based at the offices of fine wine merchants Bordeaux Index.
+There are plenty of wines to be tasted at each session, too, so we think you’ll be more than grape-ful.

-All you have to do is find a cute nook to cosy up in and drink in all that delicious grape juice.
+At this Fleet Street spot, all you have to do is find a cute nook to cosy up in and drink in all that delicious grape juice.
 With more than 400 wines to choose from, the tough bit is deciding where to start.
+Oh and make sure you take in the decor while you’re there, too, because this watering hole is based in some double-vaulted crypts designed by Sir Christopher Wren.

 Since 1993, the London Wine Academy has offered a range of courses taught by qualified tutors – including Masters of Wine, buyers and sommeliers.
-As well as one-day workshops focused on a particular grape or region, there are evening classes and events dedicated to food pairing, such as port and Stilton or Spanish food and wine.
+As well as one-day workshops focused on a particular grape or region, there are evening classes and events dedicated to food pairing, such as wine and cheese tastings and a Spanish wine and tapas masterclass.

-The two families behind Bedales know a thing or two about wine.
-Wine retailing runs in the bloodstreams of the two families that own Bedales.
-While Bedales will admit to favouring Italian and French wines, it stocks and has tastings of wines from around the world, including those harder-to-find wines that you might not be able to source yourself.
+Wine retailing runs in the bloodstreams of the two families that own Bedales, and while the bar will admit to favouring Italian and French wines, it stocks and has tastings of wines from around the world, including those harder-to-find wines that you might not be able to source yourself.
+Plus, this course is WSET (wine and spirit education trust) level one accredited, which means you’ll leave with an official qualification and a pin to prove it.

 Lots of winemakers are going au naturel, and this atmospheric independent wine bar is the perfect place to find out why.
 Join owner John Baum to taste his handpicked selection of intriguing organic and biodynamic wines, all set in a romantic candlelit cavern underneath the Holborn Viaduct.